List of awards and nominations received by George Clooney

-Clooney is an American actor, singer, comedian, dancer, screenwriter, director, independent filmmaker, model and producer.
-Throughout his career, he has received eight Academy Award nominations, winning two—Best Supporting Actor for Syriana (2005) and as co-producer of Best Picture winner Argo (2012).
-Clooney is a 2022 Kennedy Center Honoree.
 He is one of only three people ever to have been nominated in six different Academy Award categories (Best Picture; Best Director; Best Original Screenplay; Best Adapted Screenplay; Best Lead Actor; Best Supporting Actor), following Walt Disney and later joined by Alfonso Cuarón.
 (This record has since been surpassed by Kenneth Branagh, who has been nominated in seven different categories.)